 There are a handful of advantages to riding a wider rim, such as better traction, ride quality, rolling resistance, stability, and in some cases weight.
 Most people overlook this but tires are another part of suspension.
 Your tire can give you an extra inch or two of suspension upon impact depending on what pressure you run.
 When running a wider rim, you are increasing the air volume which is resulting in a smoother ride since the base of the tire is now wider.
 This allows the rider to run their suspension a tad bit stiffer without losing that great ride feel while gaining more control.

-Derby wide carbon rim laced to Chris King hub
+Derby wide carbon rim laced to Hope hub

 As stated above, now that your tire has a wider base due to the increased rim width, it creates a much larger contact with the tire on the ground.
 When you take your same tire and mount it to a wider rim, instead of your tire being rounded, it is more squared off which results in more tread on the ground and setting your cornering knobs in a more consistent contact with the riding surface.
 Aside from the cornering traction, wider rims also have a huge benefit when climbing.
 Since there is a greater air volume in the tire you are able to run lower pressures resulting in much better traction on the climbs!